VigneshN1997/VigneshN1997.github.io/_pages/ucsd.md

 Summer 2022
 ======
 * Software Engineering Intern @**ServiceNow**
-    * Developed a database agnostic producer-consumer based architecture for database compaction to be deployed in the upcoming ServiceNow platform release.
+    * Developed a database agnostic producer-consumer based architecture for database compaction.
     * Implemented Java API for periodic and user triggered compaction, job cancellation and managing compaction statistics.
     * Introduced guard rails for safe execution of compaction, along with ensuring race conditions are avoided when multiple nodes contest for compaction jobs.